Skip to main content

 For men experiencing symptoms of low testosterone, often termed andropause, a structured approach to Testosterone Replacement Therapy (TRT) can significantly improve well-being.
 The standard protocol involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This consistent delivery helps maintain stable testosterone levels, avoiding the peaks and troughs associated with less frequent administration.

 To counteract the suppressive effects of external testosterone on the HPG axis, additional medications are often integrated.
 Gonadorelin, a synthetic analog of GnRH, is administered via subcutaneous injections, usually twice weekly.
-This agent stimulates the pituitary gland to continue producing LH and FSH, thereby signaling the testes to maintain their natural and preserve fertility.
+This agent stimulates the pituitary gland to continue producing LH and FSH, thereby signaling the testes to maintain their natural testosterone production and preserve fertility.
 This approach helps to keep the testicular machinery active, even while external testosterone is supplied.

 Another important component is Anastrozole, an aromatase inhibitor, taken orally twice weekly.
-Testosterone can convert into estrogen in the body, and elevated in men can lead to undesirable effects such as gynecomastia or fluid retention.
+Testosterone can convert into estrogen in the body, and elevated estrogen levels in men can lead to undesirable effects such as gynecomastia or fluid retention.
 Anastrozole blocks this conversion, helping to keep estrogen levels within a healthy physiological range.

 In some cases, Enclomiphene may be included.
 This selective estrogen receptor modulator (SERM) can directly stimulate LH and FSH release from the pituitary, offering another avenue to support endogenous testosterone production.